-\Per City of Columbus requirements, all replacement trees shall be between 2 to 3 inches diameter at breast height (caliper).
+\Per City of Columbus requirements, all replacement trees shall be between 2 to 3 (caliper).

 \In addition to replacement of 661 Trees within the SCPZ, additional bare root plantings are anticipated to be conducted to ensure that at the end of USACE/OEPA monitoring requirements, the SCPZ exhibits at least 400 native woody plants per acre, of which at least 200 acre tree species.